theatlasroom/tidbits/tools/vim.md

 * `CTRL+C`: command mode
 * Normal mode default mode used to navigate around the file
 * i - insert mode
+* I - insert end of line
 * v - visual mode, used to select blocks of text from a file, click `shift+v` to enter visual line mode
   - use hjkl to move around in visual mode
 * a - append mode
+* A - append end of line
 * ctrl+ww - switch to another panel
 * ctrl+w<hjkl> - move to split left, right ...etc
 * ctrl+w| - to expand a split